-Bios for CDD Town Hall: Therapeutically Relevant Bioassays
+Bios: Therapeutically Relevant Bioassays

 Dr. Nathan P. Coussens is a Senior Research Scientist in the Division of Pre-Clinical Innovation at the National Center for Advancing Translational Sciences (NCATS).
 He received his Ph.D. in biochemistry from the University of Iowa, where he applied structural and biophysical approaches to the study of host-pathogen interactions.
 As a postdoctoral fellow of the Interdisciplinary Immunology Program at the University of Iowa, he utilized X-ray crystallography and thermodynamic binding studies to inform the development of small molecules that target a host evasion mechanism exploited by families of pathogenic bacteria.

 Prior to joining NCATS in 2013, Dr. Coussens was a postdoctoral fellow at the National Cancer Institute where he combined biophysical studies, cell biology, and high-resolution imaging to interrogate molecular signaling events initiated by the T cell antigen receptor.
 At NCATS, Dr. Coussens applies his diverse scientific background to establish and optimize novel biochemical and cell-based methodologies for high-throughput screening.
 He works with a highly collaborative and multidisciplinary team to develop small molecule probes relevant to a variety of human diseases.

 In 2014, Dr. Coussens was appointed Associate Scientific Editor of the Assay Guidance Manual, a growing online guide dedicated to best practices in drug discovery and development that has become the go-to resource for scientists in industry and academia.